walterxie/MEP-tutorial/README.md

 ## Bonus section: Bayesian Skyline plot

 We can reconstruct the population history using the Bayesian Skyline plot.
-In order to do so, load the XML file into BEAUti, select the priors-tab and change the tree prior from coalescent with constant population size to coalescent with Bayesian skyline.
+In order to do so, load the XML file into BEAUti using the menu `File` => `Load`.
+Select the `Priors` panel and change the tree prior from `Coalescent Cconstant Population` to `Coalescent Bayesian Skyline`.
 Note that an extra item is added to the priors called `Markov chained population sizes` which is a prior that ensures dependence between population sizes.